A Brief History of the Marque

 The 1923 Grindlay-Peerless ran a 350cc Barr & Stroud engine, as did many other marques of the day.
 For 1924, Grindlay also used Barr & Stroud 500cc singles and 998cc 8 h.p. v-twins.

 Manufacturers using Barr & Stroud engines included:

-If you have a query about Barr and Stroud Engines, or wish to share some information about these classic British machines, please contact us
+If you have a query or information about Barr and Stroud engines please contact us

 Triumph, BMW, & Kawasaki Sales Spares & Repairs.